apache/iotdb/docs/SystemDesign/TsFile/Format.md

 | startOffsetOfChunkMetadataList |  long  | Start offset of ChunkMetadata list |
 |  chunkMetaDataListDataSize  |  int  | ChunkMetadata list size |
 |   statistics    |       Statistics        | Statistic values |

-As for the five statistics (min, max, first, last and sum), `TimeseriesMetadata` of Binary and Boolean type only has two values: first and last.

 ##### 1.2.3.3 TsFileMetaData